 Traditional Research.
 Through traditional genealogical research, Gottesman descendants have found several origins for Gottesman families:

 Galicia.
 Galicia (or Galizien, as it is called in German) is the name given to the portion of Poland which was occupied by the Austro-Hungarian Empire between 1772-1918.
 The Eastern portion ceded to the Ukraine after World War II.
 There are several Gottesman families that originated in Galicia but thus far we have been unable to locate the ways in which these families are connected.
 Some researchers believe all Gottesman families from Galicia are related.
 Lineages have been traced to Lodz, Opoczno, Strykow, Jaroslaw and Rzeszow, Poland.

 Hungary.
-Gottesman lineages have been traced to Munkach*, Tarpa, and Budapest.
+Gottesman lineages have been traced to Mukachevo*, Tarpa, and Budapest.

 Austria.
 One lineage has been traced to Ulaskowce, Austria.
 Another family emigrated from Ladzkie, Austria.

 Slovakia.
-There is a Gottesman family that traces its origins to Mukachevo* in Slovakia.
+There are Gottesman families that trace their origins to Mukachevo* in Slovakia.